chanyoonzhu/leetcode-python/index.md

 ## Bit-masking
 - problems:
-    - String compression (unique chars):
+    - compression/serialization:
-        - eg: 318-Maximum Product of Word Lengths
+        - eg: 318-Maximum Product of Word Lengths; 1284-Minimum Number of Flips to Convert Binary Matrix to Zero Matrix (bfs)
     - enumeration (can be solved using backtracking):
         - eg: 90-Subsets II; 491-Increasing Subsequences; 698-Partition to K Equal Sum Subsets; 1593-Split a String Into the Max Number of Unique Substrings; 1681-Minimum Incompatibility